bwsw/sj-platform/SJDocs/source/Tutorial.rst

    Picture 1.4

-   We will upload an engine jar file per each module in a pipeline.

 .. note:: Find more about engines at the :ref:`Engines` page.

 4. Upload modules.
 Module is a programm mofule processing data streams.
 For a **module** we assemble a JAR file, containing a module specification.
 Module's executor performs data transformation, aggregation, filtering.